Tag Archive for: parenting time attorney

 The first few weeks of school can be a bit chaotic.
 It’s important to remember that it’s not just your child who is adjusting to new teachers, new classrooms, and new classmates—you are too!

-When you and your co-parent are starting back-to-school planning, make sure you’re both on the same page.
+When you are co-parenting and planning for your kids to go back to school, make sure you’re both on the same page.
 Back-to-school time opens a door for conflict, but conflict results in the child/children suffering.

 You and your co-parent need to know what is expected of each other.
 Who is going to help with homework?
 Who will take your child to football practice?
-Maybe mom helps one child and dad is responsible for helping the other.
+Maybe mom helps one child, and dad is responsible for helping the other.
 Maybe you take it in weekly or biweekly turns.
 There is no right answer, but whatever arrangement you and your co-parent decide upon should be detailed in your parenting plan to eliminate confusion in the future.

 Allocation of Parental Responsibilities

-If you STILL cannot come to a civil agreement on parenting time, Allocation of Parental Responsibilities is an actionable step to set a new plan in place.
+If you STILL cannot come to a civil agreement on parenting time, the Allocation of Parental Responsibilities is an actionable step to set a new plan in place.

-Joint allocation of parental responsibilities requires parents to cooperate in decision-making regarding your child’s education and schooling matters, (amongst other decisions such as health care and religious instruction).
+• Joint allocation of parental responsibilities requires parents to cooperate in decision-making regarding their child’s education and schooling matters (amongst other decisions such as health care and religious instruction).
 It does not mean that the children live with each parent for an equal amount of time.
-The parties will agree or the court will assign a residential parent.
+The parties will agree, or the court will assign a residential parent.
 The non-residential parent will pay child support and exercise parenting time.
-The amount of time the children spends with the non-residential parent is addressed in a parenting time agreement or order.
+The amount of time the children spend with the non-residential parent is addressed in a parenting time agreement or order.

-Sole allocation of parental responsibilities is the term that describes the arrangement that gives one parent the responsibility for deciding everything related to the child’s welfare.
+• Sole allocation of parental responsibilities is the term that describes the arrangement that gives one parent the responsibility for deciding everything related to the child’s welfare.
 It does not mean that the other parent is out of the picture.

 How Masters Law Group Can Help